PipelineAI/pipeline/docs/quickstart/docker/README.md

 ## Start Training Server
 ```
-pipeline train-server-start --model-name=mnist --model-tag=cpu --input-path=./tensorflow/mnist-cpu/input --output-path=./tensorflow/mnist-cpu/output --train-args="--train-epochs=2\ --batch-size=100"
+pipeline train-server-start --model-name=mnist --model-tag=cpu --input-path=./tensorflow/mnist-cpu/input/ --output-path=./tensorflow/mnist-cpu/model/pipeline_tfserving/ --train-args="--train-epochs=2\ --batch-size=100"
 ```
 Notes:
 * `--train-args` is a single argument passed into the `pipeline_train.py`.
 Therefore, you must escape spaces (`\ `) between arguments.
+* `--input-path` and `--output-path` become the environment variables PIPELINE_INPUT_PATH and PIPELINE_OUTPUT_PATH inside the Docker container
-* `--input-path` and `--output-path` are relative to the current working directory (outside the Docker container) and will be mapped as directories inside the Docker container as `/opt/ml/input` and `/opt/ml/output` respectively.
+* `--input-path` and `--output-path` are mapped as directories inside the Docker container as `/opt/ml/input` and `/opt/ml/output` respectively.
+* `--input-path` and `--output-path` are relative to the current working directory
+* `--input-path` and `--output-path` are available outside of the Docker container as Docker volumes
 * Models, logs, and event are written to `--output-path` (or a subdirectory within).
 These will be available outside of the Docker container.
 * To prevent overwriting the output of a previous run, you should either 1) change the `--output-path` between calls or 2) create a new unique subfolder with `--output-path` in your `pipeline_train.py` (ie. timestamp).
 * On Windows, be sure to use the forward slash `\` for `--input-path` and `--output-path` (not the args inside of `--train-args`).